Christopher3251/profilecard/README.md

 This repository contains a simple, single-page Profile Card implemented using HTML, CSS, and minimal JavaScript.
 It showcases a user profile with their photo, name, bio, social links, hobbies, dislikes, and a dynamic current time display.

+## UPDATED.
+I added an About Us page and a Contact me

 ## 🚀 Key Features
 **Responsive Design:** Uses CSS for layout adjustments.